 Here at Serious Eats, any time is snack time.
 Writing about, looking at, and talking about food all day can makes us big munchers, but we're always looking for something easy.
 Sure, opening up a bag of chips or crackers is a quick way to satisfy our cravings, but homemade snacks make getting through the work day all the much better.
 Whether your snack is for your desk, a road trip, a movie night, or a beach day, we've got 25 easy snack recipes to satisfy all your munchies.

 We love the convenience of microwave popcorn, but could do without the artificial flavors.
 The good news is that homemade microwave popcorn is practically as easy as the stuff from the supermarket.
-All you need is a paper bag, some neutral oil, salt, and of course popcorn kernels.
-Keep an eye on the bag as it cooks and don't be afraid to take it out a hair too early—the last few kernels will finish popping, and no one likes burned popcorn.
+All you need is a paper bag, some neutral oil, salt, and, of course, popcorn kernels.
+Keep an eye on the bag as it cooks and don't be afraid to take it out a hair early—the last few kernels will still finish popping, and no one likes burned popcorn.

 Bagna Cauda (Anchovy-Garlic) Popcorn

 As tempting as it is to eat that popcorn straight from the bag, there's so much more you can do with it.
 In this recipe, we toss cooked popcorn with garlic- and anchovy-infused melted butter in a nod to the Italian dip bagna cauda.
 If you're into bold flavors, this is the popcorn for you.

 Popcorn goes great with sweet flavors, too.
 Here we make an easy caramel with brown butter and maple syrup, stir in some crushed pecans, then pour it all over a bowl of popcorn.
 A big pinch of salt helps bring out the flavor of the caramel and a quick trip to the refrigerator sets the sweet glaze.